 Always start the engine with the vehicle on a flat, level surface.
 Always start your vehicle outside as it produces carbon monoxide poisoning which will cause harm.
+NOTE: This vehicle is equipped with a sensor for the driver's seat belt.
+If the driver's seat belt is not fastened, the vehicle speed is limited to 15 mph (24 km/h) and the seat belt indicator light will be illuminated.
+The seat belt indicator will remain illuminated until the driver's seat belt is fastened.

 Follow these steps to start your vehicle: